memelll/CS121-WonderPet/README.md

 </p>

-#
+---
 ## 👥Meet the Team
-Get to know the enthusiastic creators of Wonder Pet!
+Discover the enthusiastic creators behind Wonder Pet and the individual contributions that bring our project to life!

 <br>
 <p align="center">